 Victim/Witness Services Support Team

-This team is comprised of a Director, Diane Bryant, two Assistant Directors, and two Program Assistants.
+This team is comprised of a Director, Diane Bryant, two Assistant Directors, and one Program Assistant.
 One Assistant Director is assigned to the General District Court and one Assistant Director is assigned to the Juvenile & Domestic Relations Court to assist the prosecutor and act as a liaison between victims, witnesses and various agencies and personnel within the criminal justice system.
 To learn more about this team, you are invited to visit the extended Suffolk Victim/Witness Services Web Site.

 Criminal Investigation Team